Travel Budget Template

 About the Travel Budget Template

 The given template is an exhaustive template that starts with the travel budget and goes on to incorporate all your budgeted expenses to arrive at a budgeted surplus or shortfall.
-It also displays a pie chart which provides a pictorial presentation of expenses.
+It also displays a pie chart in excel which provides a pictorial presentation of expenses.
 It contains the following heads:

 #1 – Budget and Expenses: